Daily Office Readings for Wednesday of the 4th Week in Lent: Year 1

 “If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ from the dead will give life to your mortal bodies also through his Spirit that dwells in you.”
 (Romans 8:11)

 Thank you Paul for these words to ponder.
 While I often find myself filtering out of Paul’s words, what is from God, and what is from Paul, it is sometimes hard to tell.
-With this bit of insight however, I feel it is definitely from God, through Paul, and to us.
+With this bit of insight however, I feel this is definitely from God, through Paul, and to us.
 It may even explain God’s co-existence with the man we call Jesus.
 That is, God, personified in Christ Jesus, knows how to implant God’s Spirit into the human soul.

-God’s presence dwelling in us identifies us back to God and is key to us being raised into the next, and, eternal life.
+God’s presence dwelling in us reconciles us back to God and is key to us being raised into the next, and, eternal life.
 Along with God’s indwelling Spirit, we must also believe.”
 For God so loved the world that he gave his only begotten son, so that everyone who believes in him may not perish but may have eternal life.
 (John 3:16)

 So God is within each one of us.
 This Spirit of God raised our Lord Jesus as the first fruits of eternal life.
 You are next.
 God is already in you.
 Do you believe?
 It takes both.
 God has done God’s part.
 If you believe in the love of our Lord Jesus and the love of God that Jesus showed us, how is it made manifest in your words and deeds?
 Live what you believe.